-Market and selection risks - market risk is the risk that one or more markets in which the Fund invests will go down in value, including the possibility that the markets will go down sharply and unpredictably.
-Selection risk is the risk that the securities selected by the Fund's subadviser will underperform the markets, the relevant indexes or the securities selected by other funds with similar investment objectives and investment strategies.
+Selection risk - selection risk is the risk that the securities selected by the Fund's subadvisers will underperform the markets, the relevant indexes or the securities selected by other funds with similar investment objectives and investment strategies.

 Mid-cap risk - medium-sized companies are usually less stable in price and less liquid than larger, more established companies.
 Therefore, they generally involve greater risk.